jawr/luxpm_coding_test/README.md

 ```

 ## docker-compose.yml
-To initalise the environment run: `docker-compose run app` after which you
+To initalise the environment run: `docker-compose up` after which you
 should be able to interact with the API via `http://localhost:3000`

 If you do not want to use the provided docker-compose environment, running `node